 Leading the State

 The California Ocean Protection Council (OPC) – a cabinet level state entity committed to sustaining a healthy ocean and coast for all Californians – is spearheading California’s efforts to combat ocean acidification.
-The largest investor in the Panel, the OPC is now working to implement the Panel’s Recommendations and Actions.

-Taking Action in California
+Taking Comprehensive Action

 - OPC public meeting, October 17, 2016